Magnetizing weak links by time-dependent spin-orbit interactions: momentum conserving and non-conserving processes: Magnetization

 For typical values of $G/G_{0}$ of InAs nanowires \cite{Scherubl2016, Chuang2012, Dayeh2010}, one obtains a considerably higher estimate, $\Gamma {\cal N}\approx 10^{4}$, that, in turn, reduces the value of the magnetization generated in the leads by the momentum-non-conserving processes considerably as compared to the one that induced on the dot.
 Note that the magnetization {\it flux} in the left link due to the momentum-conserving processes is larger, by a factor of ${\cal N}^{-1}_{L}$.

-The vectors determining the spin flux in the leads due to momentum-conserving processes (or equivalently, the vectors of the spin densities formed by momentum-non-conserving processes) are depicted in Fig. \ref{fig3}, for $\Gamma_{L}=\Gamma_{R}=\Gamma/2$, and an unbiased junction, for which ${\cal D}_{L}^{}={\cal D}^{}_{R}={\cal D}$.
+The vectors determining the magnetization flux in the leads due to momentum-conserving processes (or equivalently, the vectors of the magnetizations formed by momentum-non-conserving processes) are depicted in Fig.~\ref{fig3}, for $\Gamma_{L}=\Gamma_{R}=\Gamma/2$, and an unbiased junction, for which ${\cal D}_{L}^{}={\cal D}^{}_{R}={\cal D}$.